 Intercostal muscle strain is an injury affecting the muscles between two or more ribs.
+Symptoms can include sharp, direct pain, stiffness, and mobility difficulties.

 In this article, we examine the signs of an intercostal muscle strain, and how to tell one apart from other upper body pains and injuries.
 We also look at the causes and treatment options for these strains.